![]() |

 JV programs are continuing to grow and popping up in numerous High School programs.
 Also, middle school or youth Lacrosse is continuing to grow quickly, especially in the Portland area.

-For Oregon College Men's Lacrosse, there is Univ of Oregon, Oregon State Univ., Southern Oregon College (Ashland), Portland State, Univ. of Portland, and Western Oregon.
+For Oregon College Men's Lacrosse, there is Univ of Oregon, Oregon State Univ., Southern Oregon College (Ashland), and Western Oregon.
 For more information check the Web Page for the Oregon Chapter of US Lacrosse.
 Club (Lacrosse beyond college) is currently 2-3 teams in Portland and 1 team in Eugene.

 - Q: What Kind of Annual Training is Available and/or Required to be a High School Official?

-A: Each year, prior to the season beginning (normally mid-March) there is a New Officials Training Class offered in Portland, Eugene and sometimes Salem and Bend (depending upon the need).
+A: Each year, prior to the season beginning in mid-March there is a New Officials Training Class offered in Portland, Eugene and sometimes Salem and Bend (depending upon the need). .
+Dates will vary from year to year, but normally begin in January of each season.
 The Training Course that has worked well in the past several years is a 7-10 Week (1 day a week - 90 minutes) program.
-The cost of the Course is $35 and you receive a Training Manual and that year's Rule Book.
-At the successful completion of the program, the OLOA gives you 20-Second Timer, Officials small Tape Measure, Official's Coin, Official's Kit Bag, and uniform Patches, a value of approximately $85 - $100.
+You receive a Training Manual and that year's Rule Book.
+At the successful completion of the program, the OLOA gives you 20-Second Timer, Officials small Tape Measure, Official's Coin, Official's Kit Bag, and uniform Patches, a value of approximately $95 - $120.

 - Q: Where can I find Lacrosse Officials uniforms and gear?